 - Very limited e-commerce integration and hard to extend the functionality

-In this blog post, We’re going to explain to you step-by-step exactly how to move your site from Squarespace to WordPress.
+In this post, We’re going to explain to you a step-by-step guide on how to move your site from Squarespace to a WordPress one.

-If you are having a SquareSpace site and you’re serious about growing your business and leveraging your website to build your audience.
-So your email list and turn your expertise into income, then I highly suggest that you consider moving from SquareSpace to WordPress.
+If you are having a Squarespace site and you’re serious about growing your business and leveraging your website to build your audience then it is a good idea to consider moving from SquareSpace to WordPress.

 However, Squarespace usually hosts your websites on their own servers.
 If you are moving to WordPress then you will require hosting your own website.

-In case your Squarespace site has its own domain name, then you may want to transfer that domain to your new web host as well or just register a new domain for our suggestion such as Bigrock, Namecheap, etc;
+In case your Squarespace site has its own domain name, then you may need to transfer that domain to your new web host as well or just register a new domain for our suggestion such as Bigrock, Namecheap, etc;

 Step 1: Installing WordPress